-The Cove is world renown for breath taking scenes during storms, no wonder local author Thomas Hardy named this area Dead Mans Bay in his novels.
+The Cove is world renown for awe inspiring seas during storms, no wonder local author Thomas Hardy named this area Dead Mans Bay in his novels.

 This great slab of limestone rock is the site of numerous quarries, from where the famous Portland Stone has been extracted over centuries and sent around the world.
-Many of our nations heritage buildings are built with this white rock which contain millions of fossilised crustaceans that once swam in the warm seas around these shores.
+Many of our nations heritage buildings are built with this white rock created with millions of fossilised crustaceans that once thrived in the warm seas around these shores.

-Weymouth is completely surrounded by oodles of history, neolithic sites, Iron age forts, castles and towns.
+Weymouth is completely surrounded by oodles of history, from neolithic sites to Iron age forts, castles and towns.

 We’re also part of the World Heritage Jurassic Coastline, fossils of long ago creatures literally fall at your feet along our shores.

 Not only do we greedily posses all this but we can lay claim to a balmy climate (well perhaps not always, but rarely does it snow here).

 Nestled snugly down within a sheltered basin, with the great chalk Ridgeway protectively surrounding us, means we virtually live in a micro climate.